HarshKorde5/BackendStructureProject/Readme.md

 Inside app.js : (app.use("/users",userRegister)) --> Inside /routes/user.routes.js : (router.route('/register').post(registerUser)) --> Inside /controllers/user.controller.js : (registerUser variable will have the call to asyncHandler function).

 Inshort we can say for every main_route we have a main_controller inside which we have different sub_controllers for sub_routes.

+#### Use of POSTMAN

+Use postman to check the requests parameters results.

+You can also use thunderclient.